rsyslog/rsyslog/source/includes/substitution_definitions.inc.rst

 ..
-  This file is included by the common header file, which is itself included by means of the rst_prolog Sphinx build confiugration file (source/conf.py).
+  This file is included by the common header file, which is itself included by means of the rst_prolog Sphinx build configuration file (source/conf.py).
 Add substitutions here instead of directly to the rst_prolog configuration option.